Sebadarconso/Explainable-ai-project1/README.md

 ## Features

 ### 1. Image Classification with 2D CNN
-   - Implement a 2D Convolutional Neural Network for accurate image classification.
+   - Implement a 2D Convolutional Neural Network for  image classification.
-   - Utilize state-of-the-art deep learning techniques to enhance classification performance.

 ### 2. Explainable AI Algorithms
    - Integrate two eXplainable AI algorithms to interpret and explain the decision-making process.